Memoir

 Religion suited Dad.
 Before it had been him keeping up with his sea fisherman friends as they drank beers and shot the shit around a bon fire.
 My Dad asking “Is there more?
 More to life than this?”
 His friends just laughing and putting back their cheap American beer.
 They’d tell my dad he was asking too many questions.

-Then Dad met Al, a hard-working Mexican man from southern California.
+Then Dad met Al, a hard-working, free-thinking man originally from southern California.
 Al was growing his own garden, building his own home, and he liked to go deep with my dad in conversation.
 Al was a nature-oriented guy, and he was a Hare Krishna.

 Al had a wife and grown children.
 He had a home he built with his own hands.
 Al was a Real Man and he became a mentor and a friend to my dad.
 He listened to my father finally express to somebody the way he felt about my mother making a hollow of our family.
 There was a lot of pain still there.
 Surrendering the pain to a greater power seemed to unburden my father, who was no stranger to Christianity but who, well, was just too strange for Christianity.
 Too outside-the-box.
-My Dad immediately became engaged in the Movement and in emulating the simple life Al and his wife sought for themselves out in the mountains.
-My father began to seek that same life for us, too.
+My dad immediately became engaged in the Movement and in emulating the simple life Al and his wife sought for themselves out in the mountains.
+He began seeking that same life for us, too.

 Eventually we built our own modest single room cabin and painted the outside red (I helped with the painting).
-We sold our singlewide trailer and laid a concrete foundation for what we called the Dream House.
-In the Dream House I was going to have my very own bedroom, there was going to be a bay window in the living space, an island in the kitchen, hardwood floors, and lots of sky-lights.
+We sold our singlewide trailer and laid a concrete foundation for what we called the Dream Home.
+In the Dream Home I was going to have my very own bedroom, there would be a bay window in the living space, an island in the kitchen, hardwood floors, and lots of sky-lights.
 Maybe even saloon doors.
-We dreamed up our Dream House over cups of chamomile tea and kerosene lamp light, sometimes making sketches with notebook paper and pencils we would sharpen with kitchen knives.
+Dad really wanted that–the saloon doors.
+We dreamed up our Dream Home over cups of chamomile tea and kerosene lamp light, sometimes making sketches with notebook paper and pencils sharpened with kitchen knives.

 Ratha Yatra is the biggest Hare Krishna shin-dig in the nation and happens not only in San Francisco but in Los Angeles, Seattle, Denver, New York City, British Columbia, Canada and other places too.
-Over the next few years we would travel further to get to Ratha Yatra, staying with devotees in their homes, all devout, all very serious family people, people of all colors and from unique origins, some very kind, others not as much.
+Over the next few years we would travel further to get to Ratha Yatra, staying with devotees in their homes.
 Back in Crescent City my father’s family was shaking their heads and fingers worrying that we were joining a cult, that I was being molested, and that my father was losing his mind.
 None of those things were true.

 The San Francisco Ratha Yatra was the first one I went to.
 My father attended the summer prior and had me stay with my maternal grandmother.
 During that time, she tried to un-teach me all the things about the Movement that I’d already learned.
 When my grandmother cooked she would sneak meat into my food, and she wasn’t at all interested in learning the hymns and children’s stories I’d come to love so much.